 I’ve learned so much about self-publishing in the last few years, and now – as I begin to focus on publishing more books of my own – I wanted to share my appreciation for some of the amazing people who keep me inspired.

-I started this list awhile back thinking I could get pictures with everybody as I met them; I’m not there yet but I’ll probably make contact with everybody in 2015, as we’ll be travelling a lot and visiting many book fairs.
+I started this list awhile back thinking I could get pictures with everybody as I met them; I’m not there yet but I’ll probably make contact with everybody eventually, as we’ll be travelling a lot and visiting many book fairs.

 I’ve met many, many more amazing people – too many to mention.
 I kept this list down to the ones I’ve learned the most from and who have directly raised my professional platform.